status-im/handbook.status.im/src/projects-and-core-contributors/people-ops/recruiter-onboarding.md

 ### We use the following paid resources to market roles:
 LinkedIn
-Groups / your own profile
+Groups / your own profile. <br>
-We have two premium job slots which we can rotate based on priority Remember to create a tracking link in GH to direct applicants to the Status Jobs page for application Buying blocks of adverts / monthly subscriptions for unlimited posting on specific job boards Can also experiment with other jobs boards and capture the info / review ROI from posting.
+We have two premium job slots which we can rotate based on priority, check in with the talent team. <br>
+Remember to create a tracking link in GH when marketing the job so original source can be captured upon their application. <br>
+Buying blocks of adverts / monthly subscriptions for unlimited posting on job boards.
+Please capture spend / new finds [here](https://docs.google.com/spreadsheets/d/1G1Wy5EKeZX_c8zzA2TZ_NFw6UgdeEqoro2aSAieTHLQ/edit#gid=0)
+Can also experiment with other jobs boards and capture the info / review ROI from posting.
 Speak to Stef / Pepper re payment
 Any shared job board / recruitment related passwords should be stored in Bitwarden under ‘recruitment’ collection